 CLINICAL SUMMARY: Alcohol Withdrawal

 A 19-year-old patient arrived in the emergency room with alcohol withdrawal symptoms and subsequently tested positive for COVID-19.
-The patient had a past medical history that included anxiety, depression, alcohol withdrawal seizures, hallucinations, alcohol abuse and dependence, and hypertension.
+The patient had a past medical history that included anxiety, depression, alcohol withdrawal seizures, hallucinations, alcohol abuse/dependence and hypertension.
 He reported passive suicidal ideations without a plan.
 The patient, who reportedly drank about a liter of whiskey a day, was seeking an alcohol detox program and had a history of delirium tremens.
-Lab results showed an ETHO breath test of 0.138 and Clinical Institute Withdrawal Assessment (CIWA) 3-23 with additional lab results that showed the following: sodium 134, potassium 4.1, creatinine 0.74, magnesium 2.1, ALT 205, AST 147, total bili 0.8, lipase 160, white count 4.2, hemoglobin 17.4, and platelets 181.
+Lab results showed an ETHO breath test of 0.138 and Clinical Institute Withdrawal Assessment (CIWA) 3-23 with additional lab results that showed the following: sodium 134, potassium 4.1, creatinine 0.74, magnesium 2.1, ALT 205, AST 147, total bili 0.8, lipase 160, white count 4.2, hemoglobin 17.4 and platelets 181.
 Urine drug screen was negative.
 The patient was treated with the CIWA protocol (Serax tapering dose of benzodiazepine) and also received Haldol.

 The patient continued treatment on the second day in the hospital with continued Haldol as well as fall precautions, seizure precautions and telemetry monitoring.
 The patient left the hospital on day 3 against medical advice.